Skip to main content

 });

-Place the Blocks
+Place Blocks

 main.js

-let holdingBlockType = 1; // Hold dirt by default
+let holdingBlockType = 1;

-inputs.click('middle', () => {
+inputs.click("middle", () => {

 if (!voxelInteract.target) return;